Iranya11/Ict171-dessertz-cloud-project/README.md

 ## 1. What the script does

-1. **Snapshotting**: Compresses the entire contents of `/var/www/html` into a single timestamped `.tar.gz` archive.
+1. **Snapshotting** — Compresses the entire contents of `/var/www/html` into a single timestamped `.tar.gz` archive.
-2. **Logging**: Records the outcome of every run — success or failure — with a timestamp to `/home/azureuser/backup.log`.
+2. **Logging** — Records the outcome of every run (success or failure), with a timestamp, to `/home/azureuser/backup.log`.
-3. **Cleanup**: Automatically deletes any backup archive older than 7 days, keeping the VM's storage from filling up over time.
+3. **Cleanup** — Automatically deletes any backup archive older than 7 days, keeping the VM's storage from filling up over time.

 ## 2. The script

 Created at `/usr/local/bin/backup-dessertz.sh`:

 ```bash